-NB Power has conducted an initial supply chain review based on industry sector, information our suppliers publish online with respect to their codes of sustainable practices and supplier locations.
+NB Power has conducted an initial supply chain review and continues to monitor our supply chain based on industry sector, information our suppliers publish online with respect to their codes of sustainable practices and supplier locations.
 We have included in our third-party risk assessment tool the product and commodity types that may come from suppliers that have facilities in the developing world or use raw material inputs that carry a higher risk of forced labour and child labour.
 To date, we have not identified any specific risks as a result of this review.